 This award supports the creation of a Launchpad Package to support the dissemination and implementation of the evidence-based intervention or innovation.
 The elements of the Launchpad Package will be unique to each project, but may include a business plan – value proposition, marketing, sales, financials, intellectual property review, and the necessary tools and materials to support it.

-The E2I Award Program was launched in 2018 with two awardees, and expanded this spring to three awards.
+The E2I Award Program was launched in 2018 with two awardees, and has since expanded.
 The E2I application process is unique in that finalists work closely with the D&I Launchpad to co-create a robust final application, which is then subject to a competitive outside review.

 Our D&I Launchpad team is very excited to work with this years awardees representing three innovative programs.
 These programs have incredible potential to make a significant impact on the health of Wisconsin and beyond.
 The Launchpad team’s expertise will help with the future growth and sustainability of these programs.